hanifjilani/sheetbot/README.md

 This project was my initial research and practice to understand how dialogflow and Nodejs works.
 This project interested and motivated me to learn more about chatbots and I ended up finding a course/internship from Suven Consultants and Technologies Pvt Ltd.
 I learned and built a basic Food Ordering Chatbot and a Chatbot that emulates a lab-coordinator at a Diagonistics lab.

+Will be adding more chatbot based projects in the future soon!

 </p>